When to Use hydraulic compressor for sale?

 Subject: Re: Hydraulic downforce compressor

 How old is your planter?
-Ours is 3 years old and has been stored inside the while time save during planting season.
-We'be replaced a bunch of the ones on top of the air bags and in various other places.
+Ours is 3 years old and has been stored inside most of the time save during planting season.
+We've replaced a bunch of the ones on top of the air bags and in various other places.
 Still leaks down.
-Been all over the machine with a squirt bottle of soapy water.
-Just way too many connections to promote reliability in my opinion. golfnut
+We've been all over the machine with a squirt bottle of soapy water.
+Just way too many connections to promote reliability in my opinion.

 Subject: Re: Hydraulic downforce compressor